-If Dr Oates decides you are a suitable candidate for an S-Lift and you want to proceed, surgery and pre-operative care is scheduled usually 3-4 weeks prior to your surgery date.
+If Dr. Oates decides you are a suitable candidate for a mini facelift and you want to proceed, surgery and pre-operative care is scheduled usually 3-4 weeks prior to your surgery date.

 You may wish to speak with one of our nursing team prior to your consultation with Dr Oates.
 During the complimentary consultations, you are able to discuss surgical and non-surgical alternatives to treat your cosmetic concerns.

 Perth’s leading clinic facelift cosmetic surgery.
 With years of proven results our expertly trained doctors are here to help you look younger and feel your best.
 Call today and lets us help you gain more confidence and look your best.